 - Area – geography

-- Timing – at least the first stage of the project must complete by the end of the year of application, in order for impact monitoring and reporting to donors to take place in the same financial year.
+- Timing – the project must complete by the end of the calendar year of application, in order for impact monitoring and reporting to donors to take place in the same financial year.

 Those organisations invited to progress to the final round will be asked to provide: